-- Three core modules
+- Two core modules

-- One elective module derived from the list of those available
+- Two elective modules derived from the list of those available

 - A dissertation

 Exit awards

 If you are registered on the MA and are unable to complete your studies you may be eligible for an exit award.
 A related Postgraduate Certificate or a Postgraduate Diploma may be awarded for the successful completion of either two modules and two dissertation development stages or four modules and four dissertation development stages respectively.